Nguyen-Minh-Kha/symfony-learning/docs/installation-docker.md

 This project has docker integration

-1. Clone project `git clone https://url-de-lapp-sur-git.com`
+1. Clone project `git clone https://url.com`
+2. Copy .env.example as .env
+3. Choose your $PORT and if you want Stripe integration please use your Developper API keys
-2. `bin/start`
+4. Start containers `bin/start`

 ## Note